locationlabs/confab/README.md

 ## Configuration Data

-By default, Confab recursively merges configuration dictionaries from various sources, using a three level hierarchy:
+By default, Confab recursively merges configuration dictionaries from various sources, using a four level hierarchy:

  -  Host-specific values are used first.
  -  Environment-specific values are used next.
+ -  Role-specific values are used next.
- -  Role or component-specific values are used next.
+ -  Component default values are used next.
  -  Default values are used last.

 Confab's recursive merge operation can be futher customized by using callable wrappers